coreytaylorcompchem/comp_chem/ml/adme_models/caco2/README.md

 * Hyperparameter tuning via grid search with early stopping.
 * Evaluation via error statistics (RMSE, MAE and R²).

 The code and details of the model featurisation, specification, training and evaluation can be found in `2025-09-21_ml_caco2.ipynb`.
-The trained model file is `XXX.pt` and can be used in any Python workflow.
+The trained model file is `caco2_abpapp_gin.pt` and can be used in any Python workflow.

 Training data was retrieved via the Chembl `webresource_client` API, which is pip installable.
 The retrieved data from Chembl is in `data_cac2_abpapp/caco2_abpapp_chembl.csv` and is comprised of **6081 data points**.
 See `2025-09-21_retrieve_chembl_caco2.ipynb` for code and further details re: post-processing clean-up of the data.